 - GDP per capita: $42,195 (2.8% 2009-2019 annual growth)

 - GDP: $2.0 trillion (#15 among all countries)

-The global financial crisis also sparked a prolonged recession in Spain, but as of 2017, the country entered its fourth consecutive year of economic growth.
-An increase in exports and in labor productivity can be credited for some of Spain's success.
+The global financial crisis also sparked a prolonged recession in Spain, but the country experienced six consecutive years of economic growth through 2019, followed by a downturn in 2020.
+Numbers for 2021 rebounded in the first quarter of 2021.
+Increases in exports and labor productivity can be credited for some of Spain's success.

 You may also like: Stock market history from the year you were born